Developmental Editor and Editorial Partner

 You’ve lived a whole life of thinking, working, researching, and noticing.

-Now you’re standing in front of a body of material—notes, interviews, archives, memories, questions—and asking a quieter, harder question:
+Now you’re standing in front of a body of material—notes, interviews, archives, memories, questions—and asking a hard question:

 What should you do with all that you know?